SzymonRojek/single-price-grid-component/README.md

 ## Setup

-Clone this repo to your desktop and run this project locally using npm to install all the dependencies.
+Clone this repo to your desktop and run this project locally.

+Challenge from the website [Frontend Mentor](https://www.frontendmentor.io)